somefunAgba/NLSIG-COVID19Lab/osspaper/paper.md

 can be traced back in the crudest sense to [@reedSummationLogisticCurves1927].
 A modern definition for the logistic-sigmoid growth which considers restricted growth from  a two-dimensional perspective is the nlogistic-sigmoid function (`NLSIG`) [@somefunLogisticsigmoidNlogisticsigmoidModelling2020] or logistic neural-network (`LNN`) pipeline.

-In this context, `NLSIG-COVID19Lab` functions as a `NLSIG` playground for modelling the COVID-19 epidemic growth in each affected country of the world and the world as a whole.
+In this context, `NLSIG-COVID19Lab` functions as a `NLSIG` playground for a descriptive modelling of the COVID-19 epidemic growth in each affected country of the world and the world as a whole.

 # Statement of need